Hunter-gatherers: term defined by William Solas in 1911 in which he also recognizes for the first time this distinctive way of life.

 Chapter 1: Analytical frames of reference in hunter-gatherer research

 The usefulness of the term HG is debated.
 Barnard pro, Pluciannik con who views HG conversations as another example of “othering” conversations resulting from colonial world view used to anchor the lower rung of a social evolutionary ladder.

 [Did not read p.
 36-176]

 Chapter 29.
 Social Complexity by Brian Hayden (Archeologist, Professor Emeritus at Simon Fraser University, p.
 643)

-For 2.4 million years of culture history, no indications of sig social complexity until 40,000 years ago, almost exclusively in Europe.
-Onyl with Mesolithic technology does this social complexity spread to other parts of the globe, esp in particularly productive environments.
-Increased complexity may be implicated in dynamics leading to domestication of animals and plants but occurred 1000s of years prior to any domestication.
+For 2.4 million years of cultural history, no indications of sig social complexity until 40,000 years ago, almost exclusively in Europe.
+Only with Mesolithic technology does this social complexity spread to other parts of the globe, esp in particularly productive environments.
+Increased complexity may be implicated in dynamics leading to domestication of animals and plants but occurred 1000s of years prior to any domestication of either.

-Thus, Hayden argues that it is the emergence of societal complexity rather than dometication that is the major watershed in cultural development.
+Thus, Hayden argues that it is the emergence of societal complexity rather than domestication that is the major watershed in cultural development.

 In contrast to many ethnographers, Hayden reserves the term “egalitarian” for H-Gs that lack private ownership, prestige goods, pronounced socio-economic diffs, and economically based competition, but who emphasize sharing and equality.
 “Trans-egalitarian” refers to groups lacking in stratification but having private property, surpluses, prestige objects, and sig socio-economic diffs.